 The first "early" Queen album I heard was A Night at the Opera, their fourth album and the last of what I would call their classic albums.
 I was astonished.
 It had variety and depth that I had never heard from Queen: "Lazing on a Sunday Afternoon," "'39," "Seaside Rendezvous," "Good Company," and "The Prophet's Song."
 But this was very much a transitional album: the flipside to the variety was that the album feels like a collection of (great) singles, and while many of these tracks aren't radio friendly, on the whole the album is rather poppy and highly polished (it was apparently at the time the most expensive album ever recorded).

 The real gem in Queen's early output is Queen II.
 Compared to their debut album, Queen II is considerably more complex and varied.
 Yet, in contrast to Sheer Heart Attack and A Night at the Opera, Queen II has a beautifully consistent feel.
 The music never really departs from the realm of heavy (almost metallic), ornate rock.
 Yet there's more to the consistency than that.
 It's not a concept album as such, but every song is about fantasy: white queens, black queens, ogre battles, fairies, magical kingdoms, and so on.
 There's also a consistent otherworldy, pseudo-medieval atmosphere, like the audio equivalent of an Aubrey Beardsley illustration.
 But where consistency counts most of all is that Queen II is just consistently good.
-"Father to Son" might be the heaviest song by any band up to 1974.
-"March of the Black Queen" is arguably Queen's most complex composition, as excessive but not nearly as grating as "Bohemian Rhapsody."
+"Father to Son" is really heavy, even by modern standards, and especially so in 1974.
+"March of the Black Queen" is arguably Queen's most complex composition, as rich but not nearly as grating as "Bohemian Rhapsody."
 "Ogre Battle" is a brilliant heavy metal number.
 "White Queen" is haunting.
 "Some Day One Day" is sad and beautiful.
 Laudatory terms can be applied to every song on the album (except, perhaps, "The Loser in the End").